BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 Keto and Probiotics

 Your diet determines which microbes will thrive in your gut.
-Keto promotes the growth of bacteria such A. muciniphila, which has been credited with strengthening gut integrity, modulating insulin resistance, and protecting the host from metabolic inflammation.
+Keto promotes the growth of bacteria such A. muciniphila, which has been credited14 with strengthening gut integrity, modulating insulin resistance, and protecting the host from metabolic inflammation.

 But there are some complex carb-loving bacteria, such as Bifidobacteria, whose populations may decrease due to a limited amount of carbs in your diet.

-One of the simplest ways to address this concern is by using prebiotic and probiotic supplements such as Sugar Shift
+One of the simplest ways to address this concern is by using prebiotic and probiotic supplements such as Sugar Shift.

-.
 Rich in probiotics such as B. bifidum,& B. longum, L. plantarum, and L. reuteri, as well as inulin, a prebiotic that encourages the growth of beneficial bacteria in your gut.

 Want to learn more?
 Listen to Ken Kubota talk about his health goals and experience with Sugar Shift!